Reducing risks to communities and employees:

-On November 8th around 6:30 am, with the winds whipping, an aged and rusted hook broke on the Caribou-Palermo line, sparking a fire that would eventually last 17 days, consume 153,000 acres, and kill 85 people.
+The time for broad adoption of power line drone inspection technology has come.
+On November 8, 2018, around 6:30 am, with the winds whipping, an aged and rusted hook broke on the Caribou-Palermo line, sparking a fire that would eventually last 17 days, consume 153,000 acres, and kill 85 people.
 The fire at its peak was moving at a rate of 60 football fields per minute.
 After review, it was determined that the tower where the fire started was not easily accessible, with the nearest inspected tower almost 7 miles away.
 Putting 5,000 first responders at risk could have been avoided with modern visual inspection tools.
-The technology available today to inspect, analyze, and remediate the equipment and vegetation could have mitigated, if not outright prevented a catastrophe.
+The drone power line inspection technology available today to inspect, analyze, and remediate the equipment and vegetation could have mitigated, if not outright prevented, a catastrophe.

 The U.S. electricity system is a critical infrastructure that supports human well-being, economic growth, and national security.
 Comprised of four core components ̶ generation, transmission, distribution, and end use, the electricity system has multiple vulnerabilities to both natural and human risks.
 According to a 2016 report produced by The Department of Energy, Resilience of the U.S. Electricity System, the U.S. electricity system is among the most robust and resilient in the world.